tarantool/frontend-core/README.md

 #### RootComponent

 RootComponent can be any React Component.
-If you want using routing in module you should using history from core component for menu updating.
+If you want to use routing in module you should use history from core component for menu updating.

 Example with `react-router-dom`: